Wyrms (novel): Plot summary

 They stop by a house advertising simply ANSWERS.
 The owner, a dwelf named Heffiji, gives them a crash course in the strange genetics of Imakulata, in which every native plant or animal derives from a single originating species: a black segmented insect, or wyrm.
 Heffiji also explains that the scepter Patience had retrieved from her father's shoulder was the mindstone of the gebling king, stolen 300 generations ago by the Heptarch.
 Surgically implanted in the brain, it transfers the memories of the previous owners to the current host while absorbing new memories.
 Ruin – a skilled surgeon - agrees to insert the crystal into Patience's brain.

 Patience spends the next 40 days half-crazy, processing the memories of previous Heptarchs and the alien minds of gebling kings.
 She relives the moment when the Starship Captain, lured through lust to the surface, mates with the Wyrm in its lair beneath a glacier that would later become Cranwater.
 The Wyrm gave birth to the geblings, dwelfs and gaunts – and then finally to a giant wyrm-like child called Unwyrm.
 Finally, Patience understands the Cranning Call is summoning her to mate with the Unwyrm, so that he can impregnate her with Kristos, spawning a superior human race.
 This improved species would outcompete humans as well as the dwelf, gebling, and gaunt variants produced by the first-generation mating between the Wyrm and the Starship Captain, eventually becoming the dominant form of life on Imakulata.

 Even as her lust for Unwyrm grows, Patience knows she must kill him or the world will be doomed.
 She explains it all to the rest of her companions, and they continue their journey to meet and hopefully kill Unwyrm before he is able to bring his dark plans to fruition.
 When it is all over Patience hopes to take her place as Heptarch and unite all of the planet's species together in peace.
 Following several twists and turns, the group finally reach their final destination and confront Unwyrm in his ice cave.
 Patience and her companions then come to terms with all that has happened and set about making the world a fairer place for all the species of Imakulata.

 The fictional world of Wyrms

 Wyrms is set on Imakulata, a far-future planet that was colonized by humans thousands of years before the book begins.
 Ore for producing hard metal is extremely rare on Imakulata, most of the deposits having been destroyed by the Starship Captain – the first human to set foot on the new world – while his ship was still in orbit.

 The genetic code of species on Imakulata is malleable, displaying dramatic evolutionary changes in only a few generations.
-As one character notes, "every creature's genetic molecule, which is the mirror of the will, obeys the slighest command to change."
+As one character notes, "every creature's genetic molecule, which is the mirror of the will, obeys the slightest command to change."